 Our Top Picks

-To banish small messes quickly, the cordless APOSEN Handheld Vacuum boasts three super handy tip accessories, such as a crevice nozzle to get the dirt out of corners and tight spots.
-This small collection-bin vacuum comes with two HEPA filters (one in the vacuum, plus a replacement), and it works as both a dry vac and a wet vac for cleaning up small liquid spills.
+To banish small messes quickly, the cordless Uplift Handheld Vacuum boasts three super handy tip accessories, such as an extension hose to get the dirt out of corners and tight spots.
+This small collection-bin vacuum comes with a washable, reusable, stainless steel HEPA filter, and the device works as both a dry vac and a wet vac for cleaning up small liquid spills.

 If you’re serious about reducing allergens—and you refuse to give up Fluffy and Fido—opt for the Miele C3 Cat and Dog Vacuum.
 This is a HEPA canister model powerful enough to pick up even the tiniest bits of fur and pet dander, and the unit’s well designed, low-profile powerhead wand makes it easy to clean under the sofa, bed, and other low pieces of furniture.